Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-commands.md

 ___
 ## Enumerate RPs begin

-Get information about the first relying party (RP) represented by the credentials on the YubiKey, along with the total number of RPs that can be found.
+Get the total number of RPs that can be found along with information about the first relying party (RP) represented by the credentials on the YubiKey .
 This is one of the subcommands of the `authenticatorCredentialManagement` command.

 Not all YubiKeys support credential management.
 If you send this command to a YubiKey that